I am updating my entry on Research Information Sites as there were some I did not include when I did the original post in 2012.

 To understand financial statements, it would be helpful to take a course in bookkeeping or accounting.
 Sometimes I review financial records at Google (the Financials for Alimentation Couche-Tard at Google are here) and G&M (the Financial for Alimentation Couche-Tard at G&M are here).

 Another great source of information on what to invest in and for stocks reviews is your brokerage firm.
-I use TD Waterhouse and they have a good selection on-line of Analysts Reports, Reuter Reports, Insider Trading, etc. What I especially like about TD is their weekly video.
-Go to Products and Service site and click on Weekly Webcast.
+I use TD Waterhouse and they have a good selection on-line of Analysts' Reports, Reuter Reports, Insider Trading, etc. What I especially like about TD is their weekly video.
+Go to their site at Products and Service.

-I use Globe and Mail investor site a lot.
+I still use Globe and Mail investor site, but not as much as I used to.
 I like to check more than one site for such things as stock prices, dividends, estimates and analysts' recommendations.
 Their summary tab also gives good information on P/E Ratios, the annual dividend and dividend yield.
 If you are looking at an older stock report of mine, you can pick up current and forward P/E Ratios and current Dividend yield from this site.

 I use the site of Stock Chase to see what some analysts are saying about a stock.
 For a good write up on the use of this site, see Passive Income Earner site.

 The Financial Times site gives information on Canadian Stocks.
 For a Canadian company follow the Canadian Symbol by ":TOR".
 For example, for Ag Growth International Inc., use "AFN:TOR" in the search for quote box.
 This site gives forecasts on stocks.